alecmaly/blog/_posts/2021/2021-10-22-Exploring-the-WinDbg-Preview-JavaScript-API.md

 (2) the stack memory also shows no dereferenced values.

-### WinDbgPreview: After
+### WinDbg Preview: After

 My POC JavaScript file looks something like this at the time of posting (there is much to be improved): [windbg_script.js](/assets/posts/2021-10-22-Exploring-the-WinDBG-Preview-JavaScript-API/windbg_script.js)

-After saving the script to the Desktop and loading it in WinDbgPreview with:
+After saving the script to the Desktop and loading it in WinDbg Preview with:
 ```powershell
 .scriptload C:\Users\IEUser\Desktop\windbg_script.js
 ```